Scioto Foundation’s ‘Day of Giving’ - Portsmouth Daily Times

 Compass Point Housing creates a complete continuum of housing that supports individuals through all phases of recovery from substance abuse disorders.
 Craig Gullion is the Executive Director and can be reached at info@compasspointhousing.org or (740) 354-5192.
 The administrative office is located at 526 Fifth St Portsmouth.
 Like them on Facebook for more information.

 Portsmouth Murals, Inc. upgraded the murals experience in 2019, with all new and updated kiosk signs along Front Street and a brand-new digital application.
-You download the interactive app on Apple or Android devices.
+The APP is available on Apple or Android devices.
 For more information visit www.portsmouthohiomurals.com

 Southern Ohio Performing Arts Association (SOPAA) provides an affordable variety of outstanding performing arts presentations to enrich, educate and entertain.
 It presents an annual series of shows ranging from Broadway musicals to classical musicians to ethnic musicians and dancers.
 It also sponsors “Send a Kid to a Concert Program” and discounted student tickets for shows, offers Educational Outreach Program with interactive student workshops or master classes with available artists.
 For more information contact Rhoni Maxwell-Rader, President at rmaxwellrader@shawnee.edu or (740)351.3094 or visit www.sopaa.org.
 It is located at 940 Second Street, Portsmouth.